 1. The Celtic Tree of Life

 While the branches reach for the sky, the roots permeate the earth.
-For the ancient Celts, the Tree of Life symbolizes balance and harmony.
+For the ancient Celts, the Tree of Life symbolises balance and harmony and the close association between heaven and earth.

 The Celts believed that trees were the spirits of their ancestors and that they provided a link between their earthly life and the next.